mohannad-b/Wrkcodean/BACKEND_ARCHITECTURE.md

 **Architecture**: Modular monolith (TypeScript/Node.js) with clear domain boundaries.
 Each domain module is self-contained but shares the same process and database connection pool.

+**Modular Monolith Commitment**: The backend will remain a **modular monolith** (multiple domain modules in a single service) until:
+- The team is large enough (>20 engineers) to justify service boundaries, and/or
+- There is a clear scale bottleneck that justifies splitting into microservices, and/or
+- Regulatory requirements demand service isolation

+The microservices discussion in "Extensibility & Future Work" is a **future option**, not a current plan.
+All development should assume a single service with clear module boundaries.

 **Framework Options**:
 - **Fastify**: Lightweight, high-performance, plugin-based
 - **NestJS**: Enterprise-grade, dependency injection, decorator-based